 What to Look For in a Backpack Leaf Blower

 As most yard tools, leaf blowers can be powered by gas engines, rechargeable batteries, or power cords.
 There are benefits to each of these power sources:

 - Gas: Typically, gas-powered leaf blowers are the most powerful, and you have virtually unlimited runtime.
 (If you run out of gas, you can simply stop and refill the fuel tank.)
 However, they’re generally louder and require more maintenance than electric models, and they can also be harder to start.

 - Battery: Leaf blowers that run on rechargeable batteries tend to be quiet and easy to operate, often starting with the push of a button.
 Many are also significantly lighter than gas blowers, as well.
-However, the major downside is they have a limited runtime, which can be quite short if you’re using the tool on a high setting.
+However, the major downside is that they have a limited runtime, which can be quite short if you’re using the tool on a high setting.

 - Corded: Electric leaf blowers that run via extension cords offer many of the same benefits as battery-powered models, but they have unlimited runtime.
 The main downfall, however, is you’re limited to the range of your extension cord.